Nanny Taxes in Maryland

 Maryland State Unemployment Tax & Rate

-In Maryland, the new employer SUI (state unemployment insurance) rate is 2.60 percent on the first $8,500 of wages for each employee.
+Maryland’s new employer SUI (state unemployment insurance) rate is 2.60 percent on each employee’s first $8,500 of wages.
 Employers with previous employees may be subject to a different rate.
 This is an employer-only tax.

 Workers’ Compensation Insurance

-Household employers in Maryland are required to have a workers’ compensation policy for any household employee whose earnings are $1,000 or more in any calendar quarter from a private household.
+Household employers in Maryland must have a workers’ compensation policy for any household employee whose earnings are $1,000 or more in any calendar quarter from a private household.
 Household employers and their workers may jointly elect for coverage, even if the employee doesn’t meet the earnings requirement.
 Get a quote on workers’ compensation insurance.

 Domestic Workers Law (Montgomery County)

 Montgomery County’s Domestic Workers law requires employers to present a written contract to household employees and offer to negotiate employment terms.
-A household employee can voluntarily agree to work without a contract only if a disclosure statement is signed by the employer and employee.
+A household employee can voluntarily agree to work without a contract only if the employer and employee sign a disclosure statement.
 The contract must include:

 - Work Schedule (days/hours)